 Everyday Brave: Rocking Your Inner Rebel

 New friends.
 New opportunities.
 New everything.
 What's your number one asset in the first year?
 Courage: to take risks, screw up, and try again.
 Spend two days with local bestselling author and leadership expert Rachel Simmons: you'll learn concrete skills to find your everyday brave in the areas of life that matter most to you.
-Become more self-aware, less self-conscious and laugh while doing it.
-You'll even practice getting rejected and be amazed at what you find out.
+Learn skills to advocate for yourself, deal with setbacks and criticism, and increase your emotional intelligence.
+You'll become more self-aware, less self-conscious and laugh while doing it.
 Sure, you can cruise through Smith playing it safe.
+But you'll have way more fun rocking your inner rebel.
 But you'll have way more fun rocking your inner rebel.
 This group can accommodate up to 35 students.

 First Generation College Student Orientation Group